openforis/sepal-doc/docs/source/cookbook/index.rst

     Connect your SEPAL account to your GEE account to read and write GEE assets.
 If your accounts are not linked, you will only be able to download data to your SEPAL workspace.

-To start a recipe, go to the **Process** tab :icon:`fa fa-globe`, where you'll see the list of all saved recipes in your SEPAL account.
+To start a recipe, go to the **Process** tab :icon:`fa-solid fa-globe`, where you'll see the list of all saved recipes in your SEPAL account.

 .. thumbnail:: https://user-images.githubusercontent.com/149204/132474880-12333a36-dee0-4bdc-a0b4-0e9aab24b601.png
     :title: Recipe list displayed in the web interface.

-Select the green :icon:`fa fa-plus-circle` button in the lower-right corner to open the **Recipe type selector** pop-up window.
+Select the green :icon:`fa-solid fa-plus-circle` button in the lower-right corner to open the **Recipe type selector** pop-up window.
 Select any of the available recipe types and follow our tutorials to learn more about each type's usage.

 .. thumbnail:: https://user-images.githubusercontent.com/149204/132481048-6149f776-a7ed-47cb-8f75-3519aa1b8f1e.png
     :title: Create a recipe from available workflows.